 Cream, Powder for Suspension, Thin Sheet, Gel/Jelly, Liquid, Lozenge, Tablet, Ointment, Paste, Spray, Swab

-- Apply a small amount of this medicine to the affected area in the mouth.
-Put the medicine on the gum area that is next to the painful tooth.
-For infants and children who are teething, use your fingertip or a cotton applicator to put the medicine on the gum area that is sore or swollen with your fingertip or with a cotton applicator.
-The liquid and gel forms are the easiest to use for teething.
+- Liquid or gel: Apply a small amount of this medicine on the affected gum area.
+For infants and children who are teething, use your fingertip or a cotton applicator to put the medicine on the gum area that is sore or swollen.

-- Hold the swab form of this medicine with the white tip down.
-Bend and snap open the swab tip with the colored rings.
-Use each swab only one time and then throw it away.
+- Swab: Hold the swab with the white tip down.
+Bend and snap open the swab tip at the colored rings.
+Use each swab only 1 time.

-- Make sure your fingers are dry before touching the film form of this medicine.
-Use only one film each time.
-The film can be folded in half or left unfolded, and should be placed in the mouth on the gum area that is sore.
+- Film: Make sure your fingers are dry before you touch the film.
+The film can be folded in half or left unfolded.
+Place the film in the mouth on the affected gum area.
 Allow the film to dissolve completely.
 Use only 1 film each time.

-- The spray form of this medicine will be sprayed into your mouth before a procedure.
-A dentist, nurse, or other trained health professional will give you this medicine.
+- Spray: A dentist, nurse, or other trained health professional will give you this medicine before a procedure.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.